buerokratt/CentOps/README.md

 - For setting up the users database initially, run `docker run --platform linux/amd64 --network=bykstack riaee/byk-users-db:liquibase20220615 --url=jdbc:postgresql://database:5432/users_db --username=byk --password=01234 --changelog-file=./master.yml update`
-- Run migrations added in this repository by running the helper script `./migrate.sh`
+- Run centops migrations in this repository by running the helper script `./migrate.sh`
+- Run users migrations in this repository by running the helper script `./migrate-users.sh`
+- To seed users with dummy users, run `./seed-users.sh`
-- When creating new migrations, use the helper `./create-migration.sh name-of-migration` which will create a timestamped file in the correct directory and add the required headers
+- When creating centops new migrations, use the helper `./create-migration.sh name-of-migration` which will create a timestamped file in the correct directory and add the required headers
+- When creating users new migrations, use the helper `./create-migration-users.sh name-of-migration` which will create a timestamped file in the correct directory and add the required headers